chasinglogic/projector/README.md

 I work on a lot of FOSS projects, it's literally part of my job.
 Unfortunately this means that moving around my project directories (especially my GOPATH) can get insanely burdensome.
-So I wrote this CLI to basically emulate my much beloved projectile tool in Emacs.
-This CLI can be viewed as a "no setup" required version of [mr (myrepos)](https://myrepos.branchable.com/).
+So I wrote this CLI to help me find and manage my enormous git repos folder.
+Projector can be viewed as a "no setup" required version of [mr (myrepos)](https://myrepos.branchable.com/).
 But a bit more flexible than that.

 ## Installation